 The first Chick and Beers is located on Burlington Road, if you want to get technical it’s the B282 that commences at The Watchman Pub, where the cop shop used to be by the Fountain round-a-bout on New Malden High Street.
 Along this stretch, you get a handful of South Asian groceries, Korean bakeries, coffee shops, car rentals and a motorbike shop.
 There’s even a sushi restaurant and a place called B&Q, PC World and Harveys to pick up some house-hold stuff.
 Keep going under the A3 underpass and you’ll find the majestic Jin Go Gae, and further down you can find Chick and Beers.
 Whilst writing this, I’m thinking about how I got my senses cheekily slapped about by their platters of fried chicken, some the shade of Essex fake tan gone wrong covered in a sticky glaze made from sweet-salty chilli sauce.
 Soy, gochujang, honey and chilli make a case from themselves depending on what you pick as do sprinkles of crispy shallots.
 Bouncy K-pop chimes in the background whilst pints of IPA get poured.
 I like it here.

 We try the “half and half” £18.50 which is the whole bird, neck and all, hacked into pieces, battered and then fried until crisp.
 I applaud them for not wasting a single piece of the humble chicken, others should take note.
 One half of the bird gets the drenching in glaze, whereas the other stays blonde.
 If the blonde needs sauce in your opinion, then you can get some on side like how we did.
-The result is hard coated, fresh from the fryer bird, with a crunch so glorious sounding and satisfying it will have you grazing until your hearts content.
+The result is a crisp coated, fresh from the fryer bird, with a crunch so glorious sounding and satisfying it will have you grazing until your hearts content.
 The crunchy exterior gives away the soft, gorgeous chicken within that’s ripping hot and bellows steam as you bite into it.

-We couldn’t fault the chicken.
+We couldn’t fault the chicken, it stayed consistently good.

 Verdict

 When did I go?
-Apr 2018, May 2018
+Apr 2018, May 2018, Mar 2022

 The damage: Expect to pay £15/20 per head with a beer